EIBOR explained: how the UAE's benchmark rate affects your mortgage payment

 n = total number of payments (25 years × 12 = 300)

-The difference: AED 917 per month.
-AED 11,004 per year.
-Over five years, that is AED 55,020 in extra (or saved) mortgage payments, triggered by a single percentage point move in EIBOR.
-That money is real.
-It comes out of your salary transfer every month.
+The difference: AED 928 per month.
+AED 11,134 per year.
+Over five years, that is AED 55,668 in saved mortgage payments, from a single percentage point move in EIBOR.
+The move upwards is not symmetric: 1 point the other way costs AED 974 a month, because the payment curve steepens as the rate rises.

 Want to model your own scenario?
 Plug your numbers into our mortgage calculator.
 It uses the same PMT formula with your specific loan amount, rate, and term.